galafis/Market-Trend-Predictor/README.md

 ### Contributing
 Contributions are welcome!
 Please:
-1) Open an issue describing the change/feature and rationale.
+1. Open an issue describing the change/feature and rationale.
-2) Fork the repo and create a feature branch: `git checkout -b feat/short-description`.
+2. Fork the repo and create a feature branch: `git checkout -b feat/short-description`.
-3) Add tests or examples when applicable.
+3. Add tests or examples when applicable.
-4) Ensure formatting and pass linting.
+4. Ensure formatting and pass linting.
-5) Open a pull request referencing the issue and provide a clear description and screenshots/GIFs when UI changes are involved.
+5. Open a pull request referencing the issue and provide a clear description and screenshots/GIFs when UI changes are involved.

-For larger changes, propose a design in the issue first.

 ### License
 MIT License.
 See LICENSE for details.